The Forgotten First Ladies

 But the President of the Continental Congress served a year or less.
 And this tradition became codified under the Articles of Confederation, which not only further limited the president’s congressional powers, it specified a one-year term, with no possibility of re-election.

-Although the role of the President of both the Continental Congress (1774-1781) and the United States in Congress Assembled (1781-1788) was vastly different than the role under our current constitution, hospitality was an expected part of the job.
-Indeed, beginning under the Presidency of John Jay (1778-79), the president received the use of a “convenient dwelling house,” along with “a table, carriage and servants” at public expense, and a $3000 entertainment stipend.
+Although the role of the President of both the Continental Congress (1774-1781) and the United States in Congress Assembled (1781-1788) were vastly different than the role under our current constitution, hospitality was an expected part of the job.
+Indeed, beginning under the Presidency of John Jay (1778-79), the president received the use of a “convenient dwelling house,” along with “a table, carriage and servants” at public expense, and a $3,000 entertainment stipend.
 Sarah Livingston Jay was not able to join her husband until several months into his presidency, but, upon her arrival in Philadelphia, she both hosted and attended dinners that included such dignitaries as the Ministers of France and Spain.
-The development of those relationships played an important role in both the selection of John to serve as Minister Plenipotentiary to negotiate Peace with Spain, and
+The development of those relationships played an important role in both the selection of John to serve as Minister Plenipotentiary to negotiate Peace with Spain, and Sarah’s decision to leave their son, Peter, with their parents and join her husband for several years of diplomacy in Europe.

 Martha Huntington, wife of the Continental Congress and USCA President Samuel Huntington, did not originally travel to Philadelphia upon his assuming the presidency on September 29, 1779, but she joined him when his term was extended into a second year.
 In 1780, after Congress provided him with a proper house and servants, a post rider was sent with a carriage to Norwich, from which she was escorted, according to the newspaper, “by a number of gentlemen and ladies of the first character.”
 Like Dolly Hancock before her, First Lady Martha Huntington was a generous and quiet hostess who, according to the Marquis de Chastellux, “served everybody, but spoke to no one.”

-Annis Boudinot Stockton
+Annis Boudinot Stockton |

 Bring now ye Muses from th' Aonian grove,